 There are many different types of viruses, including a family known as the ‘coronaviruses’.
 Examples include the coronavirus that causes Middle East Respiratory Syndrome (MERS-CoV) and the coronavirus that causes Severe Acute Respiratory Syndrome (SARS-CoV1) and was the virus behind the SARS epidemic in 2003.
-The most recently discovered coronavirus causes the disease known as COVID-19.
-The official name of this coronavirus is SARS-CoV-2.
+The coronavirus that causes COVID-19 is officially called SARS-CoV-2.

 The coronavirus SARS-CoV-2 is thought to have moved from animals to humans in China.
 A coronavirus has a striking and specific shape.
 If you look at the virus under an electron microscope, you will see that it is covered in club-shaped spikes.
 The overall form resembles a crown.
 The Latin word for crown is ‘corona’.
 The name of the virus comes from its shape.

-Download the infographic COVID-19: from infection to symptoms
+Download the poster COVID-19: from infection to symptoms

 A virus changes constantly

 Viruses are constantly changing.
 The novel coronavirus designated as SARS-CoV-2 originated as a human virus in one single location in China in December 2019.
 Since then, the virus has been travelling all over the world, and its genetic code has changed slightly along the way; this is referred to as a mutation.
 There are thousands of variants of the virus by now.
 Various mutations of the virus have been circulating in the Netherlands since spring.
 Those variants are monitored closely.

 Variants of the virus